 - 10.8.1.
 Some card abilities initiate a TRACE ATTEMPT (sometimes simply called a TRACE) on the Runner.
-Traces are marked by the language "Trace^N" (plain text "[trace N]") on a card, where the given value N is the BASE TRACE STRENGTH of the trace.
+Traces are marked by the language "Trace [N]" on a card, where the given value N is the BASE TRACE STRENGTH of the trace.
 A trace pits the Corp's trace strength against the Runner's link strength, both of which can be increased by spending credits. - 10.8.2.
 The Corp acts first during a trace attempt, openly spending any number of credits.
 This sets the TRACE STRENGTH, which is the base trace strength plus the number of credits spent. - 10.8.3.
 After the Corp spends their credits, the Runner has the opportunity to spend credits to establish their link strength.
 The Runner's LINK STRENGTH is equal to their link value plus the number of credits spent. - 10.8.4.
 After the Runner's link strength is established, it is compared to the Corp's trace strength.
 If the trace strength exceeds the link strength, the trace attempt is successful and any "If successful" effects associated with the trace resolve.
 If the link strength is equal to or greater than the trace strength, then the trace attempt is unsuccessful, and any "If unsuccessful" effects associated with the trace resolve. - 10.8.5.
-"If successful" and "if unsuccessful" effects following the "[trace N]" indicator are treated as constant abilities that must resolve before any conditional abilities become pending from the results of the trace. - 10.8.6.
+"If successful" and "if unsuccessful" effects following the "Trace [N]" indicator are treated as constant abilities that must resolve before any conditional abilities that meet their trigger conditions from the results of the trace.
+See rule 9.3.1 regarding simultaneous timing. - 10.8.6.
 Steps of Resolving a Trace Attempt - a.
 The trace initiates.
-At this time, any abilities with "when a trace is initiated" trigger conditions become pending.
+At this time, any "when a trace is initiated" abilities meet their trigger conditions. - b.

-- b.
 A checkpoint occurs. - c.
 The Corp may spend credits to increase the trace strength. - d.
 The Runner may spend credits to increase their link strength. - e.
-The trace is determined to be successful or unsuccessful, and the resulting effects resolve.
-After any "if successful" or "if unsuccessful" effects resolve, any abilities with trigger conditions related to the result of the trace become pending. - f.
-A checkpoint occurs.
+The trace is determined to be successful or unsuccessful. - f.
+A checkpoint occurs. - g.
+The trace is complete.